 Ion Sturza is a former prime minister and minister of economy of Moldova.
 He is also the founder and president of the investment group Fribourg Capital, with a presence in several countries in Europe.
 Previously, he held several managerial positions locally and internationally, at Moldex, Incon and Rompetrol.
 Mr Sturza is the founder and honorary chairman of the Sturza Family Foundation and a member of boards of foundations and international companies.
 He also co-founded the Foreign Policy Association of Moldova (APE).
 Born in 1960 in Moldova, he graduated from the Faculty of Economics at the State University in Chișinău.

 Günter Verheugen is the former European commissioner for enlargement (1999-2004), vice-president of the European Commission and commissioner for enterprise and industry (2004-2010).
 An enthusiast of the European Union’s eastwards expansion, he was tasked with overseeing the EU’s enlargement process and consequently presided over the accession of ten new member states in 2004.
 He is now an honorary professor at the European University Viadrina in Frankfurt (Oder).
-Professor Verheugen is the first laureate of the Emerging Europe Lifetime Achievement Award.
+Professor Verheugen is the first laureate of the Emerging Europe Remarkable Achievement Award.
 From the second edition of the Emerging Europe Award, the prize given to individuals coming from outside the region who have contributed to the social, economic and democratic development of emerging Europe will be named the Günter Verheugen Award.

 HRH Princess Katarina of Yugoslavia